 As part of StarrData’s mission to help simplify Salesforce for end users and administrators, we’d like to pass along a tip that will show all end users of Salesforce Enterprise Edition and up how to close a lot of Salesforce tasks.
 With a little help from your organization administrator, or by using our Salesforce Administration Support Service, your end users will never again have a Task list a mile long with old completed Tasks.

 First, the prep work for your Salesforce Administrator: Create a custom field, a Workflow Rule, a Field Update, and an Activity List View.

-In Salesforce Enterprise edition, go to Setup | App Setup | Customize | Activities | Activity Custom Fields and create a new Checkbox field like the picture below.
-Be sure to make it visible and editable for all profiles that will need to use it and place it on the Task page layout.
+- In Lightning Experience, navigate to Setup | Object Manager | Activity | Fields & Relationships | New | and create a new Checkbox field titled “Close Task” or something similar.
+Be sure to make the field visible and editable for all profiles that will need to use it and place it on the Task page layout.
 If it is not on the Task page layout, it will not be editable later in the list view.

-Now go to Setup | App Setup | Create | Workflow & Approvals | Workflow Rules and create a new rule.
-Select “Task” as the object, click “Next” and set the criteria per the picture below.
-As a best practice, always use the “Description” field so you know what something is used for a year later.
+2. Now navigate to Setup | Process Automation | Workflow Rules | New Rule | and create a new rule.
+Select “Task” as the object, click “Next,” title the rule “Close Task” or something similar.
+Set the criteria for the Workflow Rule to run when the Close Task field you previously created is set to True.
+As a best practice, always use the “Description” field so you know what something is used for later.

-That’s it!
+9. That’s it!
 Now you know how to close a lot of Salesforce tasks: you can come back to your list view any time to mass close any old Salesforce tasks.

 StarrData is a Salesforce Partner that helps companies deploy, optimize and support Salesforce.com.
 If you would like information on the services we offer call us at (888) 391-4493 Ext.
 103